What is psilocybin?

-A number of other countries also provide leeway for the cultivation or use of psilocybin mushrooms, to various extents – although none are currently as safe and clear-cut in their policies as the Netherlands.
+A number of other countries also provide leeway for the cultivation or use of psychedelic mushrooms, to various extents – although none are currently as safe and clear-cut in their policies as the Netherlands.

-How do you identify psilocybin mushrooms?
+How do you identify mushrooms containing psilocybin?

 You can find psychedelic mushrooms quite commonly in moist, sheltered conditions.
 They grow well in dung and dense forests near bodies of water.

 Mushroom species are wildly varied, and the same goes for the psilocybin-containing ones.
 So far, there are 227 known species.
-There is no single feature based on which magic mushrooms can be distinguished from regular ones.
+There is no single feature based on which psychedelic mushrooms can be distinguished from regular ones.